dbj-systems/dbj--nanolib/README.md

 ## dbj++tu.h

-Fully functional Testing framework. namespace `dbj::tu`
+Fully functional Testing framework. namespace `dbj::tu`.
+Roadmap is to take it out in a separate lib.
+Thus all the testing now inside the nanolib will ba moved to the "playground".

-It works as one might expect C++ Testing Frameworks to work.
+It works as one might expect an C++ Testing Framework.
 You register the "Test Unit".
 It gets collected at compile time and executed at runtime.

 Advisable to start understanding it, is to look at the bottom of the `dbj++valstat` header where one test resides.
 This is where you want to put your Visual Studio break point and hit F5, while in the [nano play project](https://github.com/dbj-systems/dbj--nanoplay).
 ```cpp